 Apple has updated the Apple TV software to version 2.3, adding a few refinements to the company's "digital living room" appliance.

-If you own a third-party remote control (such as a Harmony universal remote), you can make the Apple TV learn its settings (go to Settings > General > Remotes > Learn Remote).
+If you own a third-party remote control (such as a), you can make the Apple TV learn its settings (go to Settings > General > Remotes > Learn Remote).
 The Apple TV also now recognizes iTunes playlists that contain movies, TV shows, music videos, and podcasts.
 (In a related change, I see that you can now play music videos back-to-back, although I'm not sure if this capability is specific to the 2.3 release; under the Apple TV Software 2.0, you could watch only one music video at a time.)

 Finally, the Apple TV gains a feature that's been missing from day one: you can control volume (in music only) using the Apple remote.